 2) Mark ‘diagnosed’ with a long-term illness

 We went through a terribly challenging patch a few years ago, when Tirzah had sleep issues.
 It was an extremely intense and difficult time for all of us and led to long periods of sleep deprivation for both Mark and me.
-Continued sleep deprivation triggered dormant symptoms, which fully reared their heads and my beloved husband went from being a full-time Swim Teacher, husband and father to being a bed-ridden patient, spending more time in bed than out of it.
-Going to the doctors to get to the root of his illness proved futile (I will not get into that here; I may blog more about this in detail some day) and it took over 2 years to even get a ‘diagnosis’ of sorts, and even then the doctors he was seeing in Sheffield at the time couldn’t seem to agree on what exactly was wrong with Mark and what was the cause for all his symptoms.
+Continued sleep deprivation triggered dormant symptoms, which fully reared their heads and my beloved husband went from being a full-time Swim Instructor, husband and father to being a bed-ridden patient, spending more time in bed than out of it.
+Going to the doctors to get to the root of his illness proved futile (way too much detail to get into) and it took over 2 years to even get a ‘diagnosis’ of sorts, and even then the doctors he was seeing in Sheffield at the time couldn’t seem to agree on what exactly was wrong with him and what was the cause for all of his symptoms.

 3) Moving to the US